IMAGE VIA RACHELREILLYC

 Stumbling upon foreign embassies is just one of the unique parts of living in DC.
-But if you’re looking to find a cluster of embassies (and are in need of a quiet walk where you can gawk at elaborate and to-die-for real estate) head to Embassy Row in NW!
-Many (but not all) of the embassies are located on Massachusetts and New Hampshire Avenues.
+But if you’re looking to find a cluster of embassies (and are in need of a quiet walk where you can gawk at elaborate and to-die-for real estate), head to Embassy Row in NW!
 To start this walk, begin at Dupont Circle and head north on either of those roads.
-You’ll be able to call yourself more cultured by the end.
+Many (but not all) of the embassies are located on Massachusetts and New Hampshire avenues — so you’ll be able to call yourself more cultured by the end.

-This is a walk that could easily turn into a coffee pit-stop, a brunch date, a shopping trip, or a patio happy hour!
+This is a walk that could easily turn into a coffee pit stop, a brunch date, a shopping trip, or a patio happy hour!
 The 14th Street neighborhood in NW is a hot and hip neighborhood.
-It’s brimming with local restaurants, coffee shops, gyms, consignment shops, and boutiques and asking to be explored.
+It’s brimming with local restaurants, coffee shops, gyms, consignment shops, and boutiques are asking to be explored.
 Whether or not you make any stops, the hustle and bustle of the neighborhood will give you life and a new perspective on the U Street Corridor.

-Serious walkers and nature lovers need not overlook this ol’ dirt path in the middle of Rock Creek Park.
-Hop on the Western Ridge Trail just north of the intersection of Beach Drive and Paint Branch Parkway NW.
-If you take it all the way to the end, you’ll just have tackled 5 miles of trail.
+Serious walkers and nature-lovers need not overlook this ol’ dirt path in the middle of Rock Creek Park.
+Hop on the Western Ridge Trail just north of the intersection of Beach Dr. and Paint Branch Parkway NW.
+If you take it all the way to the end, you’ll just have tackled five miles of trail.
 If you’ve brought enough snacks and water for the long-haul, do a round-trip!